Holence/EncryptionTools/README.md

 Features:

-- Console Interface
+- An Interactive Interface in Terminal
-- Command Line Options
+- CLI Commands and Parameters
 - Windows Context Menu Options

 Options: